sarkonovich/Alexa-Nest/README.md

 That's it for setting up the skill in your Amazon Developer's account.

-On your local machine copy (or unzip) all the files from this repo into a directory on your local machine.
-Open up the file nest_device.rb and enter your Nest username/email and password on line 2 in the appropriate place.
-(Save and close the file.)

 #####======================================================================
-#####Note: If you are using this in conjunction with Alexa Hue, at this point you just need to a) copy nest.rb and nest_device.rb into the same directory as your Alexa Hue files (don't replace the Alexa Hue app.rb with the one included with Alexa Nest); b) Edit the Alexa Hue app.rb file so that:
+#####Note: If you are using Alexa Nest in conjunction with Alexa Hue, at this point you just need to a) copy nest.rb and nest_device.rb into the same directory as your Alexa Hue files (DON'T replace the Alexa Hue app.rb with the one included with Alexa Nest); b) Edit the Alexa Hue app.rb file so that:
 ````require './nest_device'````

 is on the first line and